 Project of, Philippines, Global Engagement Center with Rand Corporation

 EAI is strengthening capacities of local organizations to build resilience to violent extremism and counter the ideologies and recruitment efforts of armed groups in Mindanao, Southern Philippines.
-This U.S. State Department-funded project builds on EAI’s successful CVE messaging hub model, which is also being implemented in Northern Nigeria and East Africa.
+This U.S. State Department-funded project builds on EAI’s successful messaging hub model for countering violent extremism (CVE), which is also being implemented in Northern Nigeria and East Africa.

-The youth-led Alternative Messaging Hub, re-named OURmindaNOW (to resonate with Mindanaoans), has taken the form of active social media campaigns, stakeholder workshops, Tech Camps and Hackathons, mentorship for Peace Promotion Fellows, community outreach events, production and broadcast of radio programs on youth radicalization and empowerment, positive messaging, and behavior change.
+The youth-led Alternative Messaging Hub, re-named OURmindaNOW (to resonate with Mindanaoans), took the form of active social media campaigns, stakeholder workshops, Tech Camps and Hackathons, mentorship for Peace Promotion Fellows, community outreach events, production and broadcast of radio programs on youth radicalization and empowerment, positive messaging, and behavior change.

 Alternative Messaging Strategies

-One of the first objectives of the project was to develop alternative messaging strategies and conduct outreach activities to identify and characterize at-risk populations.
-Research helped us to understand and assess the media landscape, particularly social media and radio, map local CVE actors and influencers, and identify potential program participants and partners.
+Early in the project, staff developed alternative messaging strategies and conducted outreach activities to identify and characterize at-risk populations.
+Research helped us understand and assess the media landscape, particularly social media and radio, map local CVE actors and influencers, and identify potential program participants and partners.
 This research formed the basis for the creation of our parallel network/ecosystem strategy for most effective communications.
 As a result of the research phase, we were able to outline and map recruitment and radicalization efforts of violent extremist organizations, develop a CVE toolkit that was adapted to target populations and locations and distributed to partners and CVE practitioners, and hold two stakeholder workshops.

 Following the Tech Camps, we sponsor annual hackathon competitions for Tech Camp graduates and the general public, in which individuals form groups to develop targeting messaging campaigns and other tech-driven solutions in response to identified CVE themes.
 Hackathon participants use the skills and tools learned in the Tech Camps.
 Winning projects are awarded small grants to develop and implement campaigns and tech-driven projects that engage vulnerable and/or tech-savvy youth as CVE, tech, and social change leaders.